sugarlabs/AnalyzeJournal/README.md

 <img src="Screenshots/2.png" width="75%" title="AnalyzeJournal Activity">

-First select Disk usage, Activity usage or Turtle data (the one you wish to see the graphical represenation of) and then click on the type of chart you wish to see.
+First select Disk usage, Activity usage or Turtle data (the one you wish to see the graphical representation of) and then click on the type of chart you wish to see.
 You can also save the chart dispayed as an image by clicking on 'save as image'.

 How to upgrade?
 ===============
 On Sugar Desktop systems;

 * [Use My Settings,](https://help.sugarlabs.org/my_settings.html) [Software Update](https://help.sugarlabs.org/my_settings.html#software-update)
-* Use Browse to open [activities.sugarlabs.org](https://activities.sugarlabs.org/) Search for Paths, then download
+* Use Browse to open [activities.sugarlabs.org](https://activities.sugarlabs.org/) Search for AnalyzeJournal, then download